Home Vancouver Events Calendar Festivals and Events in Vancouver Vancouver International Boat Show

-The Vancouver International Boat Show takes place in February at BC Place and at the marina at Granville Island.
+The Vancouver International Boat Show takes place in January at the Convention Centre and at the marina at Granville Island.
 Hundreds of boats are for sale.

 This article contains information about the following topics: